 In 2007, the Badr Organization’s political wing rebranded, changing its name from the Supreme Council for the Islamic Revolution in Iraq (SCIRI) to the Islamic Supreme Council of Iraq (ISCI) as part of an effort to de-emphasize the party’s ties to the Islamic Republic of Iran.
 In 2012, the Badr Organization branched off from ISCI, operating as a political party of its own in addition to its capacity as a militia.
 As ISIS gained control over large swaths of territory in 2013 and 2014, the Badr Organization overtly mobilized, recruited, and fought ISIS alongside other Shia militias and the Iraqi army.

 The Badr Organization and Shia militias have also “deployed alongside Iraqi military units as the main combat force,” according to Reuters.
+The Badr Organization is the most powerful militia within the Popular Mobilization Forces (PMF), the alliance of predominantly Shi’a militia forces in Iraq formed to fight ISIS.
 Reuters reported that in the March 2015 fight for Tikrit, Badr militiamen and the regular army drove identical tanks with only an army logo differentiating the two forces.
 Some units in Iraq’s army, including Iraq’s 20th Battalion, reportedly answer to Badr commander Hadi al-Amiri.
 Estimates for the membership of the Badr Organization range between 10,000-50,000 militants.

 The Badr Organization constitutes an active political force in Iraq in addition to operating as a militia.
 From 2011 to 2014, Badr leader Hadi al-Amiri served as Iraq’s transportation minister.
-Since October 2014, two Badr members, Mohammed Ghabban and Qasim al-Araji, have served consecutive terms as Iraq’s interior minister, and another, Mohammad Mahdi al-Bayati, served as minister of human rights until the position was abolished in 2015.
+From October 2014 until October 2018, two Badr members, Mohammed Ghabban and Qasim al-Araji, served consecutive terms as Iraq’s interior minister, and another, Mohammad Mahdi al-Bayati, served as minister of human rights until the position was abolished in 2015.
+Badr’s infiltration of the interior ministry was especially important, as it allowed the group to embed its members and loyalists in the Federal Police and in other security roles.
 In the 2014 parliamentary elections, the Badr Organization won 22 seats in parliament.

 Before the 2018 parliamentary election cycle began, Hadi al-Amiri segregated the military and political wings of the Badr Organization in order to run for parliament—he even ordered his fellow militiamen to take orders from the Iraqi military.